 A branded video slideshow that is branded to you and posted to YouTube, Google+, Pinterest and Facebook as well as being Tweeted.
 That puts your name into the most popular social media sites on the internet for every listing we do for you.

 2. 360 Virtual Tours of the structure and the property.

 4 .Video Walk About, this is a real video of entering the homes and walking through it, showing the flow.
 Realtor Voice Over available.
 This can also be edited to 2 minutes for a Zillow video.

 We will gladly provide discounts on multiple selections.
 You must decide what you want while we book the shoot so we can allow the extra time for each selection.
 Every shoot requires time for us to drive to the location and then home, we can discount additional services because we are already there and can deduct the travel.

-Video work (drone and 360-Video tours) are quoted because there is just too many variables to have a set price
+Video work are quoted because there is just too many variables to have a set price

 Back to Drone or not to Drone, well my answer is YES.
 I have tried poles, extensions and jumping up why clicking.
 The last, not a pretty sight.

 A year ago I discovered a drone team from Switzerland that was seeking funding and had designed the drone of my dreams, one that wouldn’t fly away, would not eat trees, used the best video technology and could even be used indoors, hey, we can fly from room to room if the Hummels are put away :-).